-It is important to note that the Information Security Office may inspect the results of the scan only to aid in remediation efforts.
+It is important to note that ITS may inspect the results of the scan only to aid in remediation efforts.

-Many universities are beginning to scan for Private information on computers connected to their networks and have begun remediation of hardcopy and other media containing Private information.
+Many universities scan for Private information on computers connected to their networks and have begun remediation of paper files and other media containing Private information.

 Your responsibilities as faculty or staff may be found here.

 Your computer is scanned by Spirion (Identity Finder) software installed on your computer.
 The scans will be initiated from a central scanning server administered by ITS.
 Spirion (Identity Finder) also allows you to initiate an on-demand scan.
 You do not have to be connected to the network to initiate an on-demand scan.

 What do I do if the scan is slowing down my computer or I would like to pause it temporarily?

 It's easy to Pause Spirion (Identity Finder) so that it doesn't impact your productivity significantly.
 Go to your system tray, right click on the Spirion (Identity Finder) icon (Ctrl-click for Mac) and choose Maximize.
 Then click on the Pause button.
 When you're ready to resume the scan, click on Resume.

 What happens when Spirion (Identity Finder) finds Private information?